John Barrasso: Tenure

 At the time of his appointment to the U.S. Senate in 2007, Barrasso was quoted as saying on his application: "I believe in limited government, lower taxes, less spending, traditional family values, local control and a strong national defense"; he also said that he had "voted for prayer in schools, against gay marriage and [had] sponsored legislation to protect the sanctity of life".

+In 2018, Barrasso was selected as chair of the Senate Republican Conference.
+In 2024, he declined to run for Senate Republican leader and instead announced that he would run for Republican Whip.

-During the COVID-19 pandemic in the United States, Barasso voted against the American Rescue Plan Act of 2021 but for the PPP Extension Act and the COVID-19 Hate Crimes Act.
+During the COVID-19 pandemic in the United States, Barrasso voted against the American Rescue Plan Act of 2021 but for the PPP Extension Act and the COVID-19 Hate Crimes Act.

+Starting in the 119th Congress, he is the Senate whip of the Republican Party.